A WEDDING IDEA OF TWO SISTERS; inspiration to millions.

 If you ever think you can’t pull off an eco-friendly wedding, just think of Sanchita and Prasoon’s and the ideas will flow in!
-Not only is it becoming the trend of the moment, but also and above all a responsible choice it is: a sustainable ceremony, a celebration for your love and respectful of the environment.
+Not only is it becoming the trend of the moment, but also and above all a responsible choice it is a sustainable ceremony, a celebration for your love and respectfully of the environment.

 For Wedding Bride’s Outfit: Rajbinder Kaur Label.
 Bride’s footwear: Pastel and Pop